 To answer this question, let us identify the process to manage the core competencies.

 - Identification and Assessment: The organization must identify the main competencies per the business need to link them to a specific product directly.
-An evaluation process then occurs to answer the article’s fundamental questions, like what has and what needs to have.
+A long term evaluation process then occurs to answer the article’s fundamental questions, like what has and what needs to have.
 The KM is solely responsible for identifying the essential knowledge’s accurate location, tacit expertise, knowledge dealing with products, and other inferences that fill the gaps.

 - Accurate Assistance: Knowledge assets are the best example of organizational core competencies, possessing the morality to improve rather than deplore through its usage.
 Typically, the KM role involves twofold factors; on the one hand, the stock resides for the main knowledge assets, whereas on the other hand, it must have the potential to grip the assets across the enterprise.